mrbmc/mrbmc.github.io/src/_includes/about_principles.md

 ## Design Principles

 The way I make product decisions and how I build teams are guided by the same principles.
 Design the conditions for people to do their best work.
-Design the work to last.
+Design the work to last.{.col-6}

-### 1. Durability

-Build for two years from now, not the demo next week.
-That usually means cutting functionality, trusting users over adding guardrails, and buying before building.
-At Disney+ it meant choosing systems that could scale across global regions rather than over-engineering a single step in the purchase flow.
-Chasing trends creates maintenance debt.
+- **Durability** Build for two years from now, not the demo next week.
+At Disney+ that meant choosing systems that scale globally over optimizing a single purchase step.
+Chasing trends creates maintenance debt.{.col-6}

-### 2. Efficiency

-More code is rarely the answer.
+- **Efficiency** More code is rarely the answer.
 The real question is where complexity belongs.
-On consumer products, you absorb it in the backend.
-When Disney+ launched the bundle, we automatically healed mismatched Hulu and Disney accounts rather than asking users to resolve it.
-On internal tools, you surface the business logic and let the operator decide.
-Complexity doesn't disappear on its own.
-You have to design where it is carried.
+When Disney+ launched the bundle, we healed mismatched accounts automatically rather than asking users to resolve it.
+Complexity doesn't disappear.
+You just decide who carries it.{.col-6}

-## Operating Principles

-### 1. Curiosity

-Ask why before how.
-The best design decisions start with a question that reframes the problem, not a solution looking for justification.
-I try to stay genuinely uncertain long enough to find the right question.
-Most bad products were built by people who were sure they knew the answer.
+- **Curiosity** Ask why before how.
+The best decisions start with a question that reframes the problem.
+I try to stay genuinely uncertain long enough to find the right one.
+Most bad products were built by people who were sure they knew the answer.{.col-6}

-### 2. Collaboration

-Great products aren't designed in isolation.
-The conditions for collaboration have to be built deliberately, inviting people into the process instead of mystifying it, sharing work before it's ready, making it safe to say the thing nobody wants to say.
-I've found that the best ideas rarely come from the mythical lone genius.
+- **Collaboration** Great products aren't designed in isolation.
+Invite people into the process instead of mystifying it.
+Share work before it's ready.
+The best ideas rarely come from the mythical lone genius.{.col-6}

+{.grid}

 {% endsection %}